 Your Personality Type

-Based on your answers to the questions above, you arrange the four letters to determine your personality type!
+Based on your answers to the questions above, the MBTI arranges the four letters code to determine your personality type!
 To give you an example, “INFP” would be one personality type whereas the total opposite would be “ESTJ”.
 All 16 possible combinations include ISTJ, ISFJ, INFJ, INTJ, ISTP, ISFP, INFP, INTP, ESTP, ESFP, ENFP, ENTP, ESTJ, ESFJ, ENFJ, and ENTJ.

-It’s important to understand that ALL TYPES ARE EQUAL.
+It is important to understand that ALL TYPES ARE EQUAL.
 No one type is “better” than another.
-The MBTI is called an “indicator” for a reason – this is not a “test” because the word “test” implies that there can be a wrong answer- which in this case, there are not.
+The MBTI is called an “indicator” for a reason.
+This is not a “test” because the word “test” implies that there are right and wrong answers- which in this case, there are not.
 The indictor is looking to generalize trends.

 So which personality type do you think you are?

 When I got my Interpretive Report back, my life was changed forever.

 According to my MBTI, I got I, N, F, J.

 Okay, but what did that mean?
 I read on.